makersacademy/airport_challenge/README.md

 * `airport_spec.rb`: RSpec file for `Airport` class
 * `weather_spec.rb`: RSpec file for `Weather` class

+## Note on aspects not complete

+I did not have time for the following:
+* Isolating tests
+* Fully implement a feature test on RSpec, there is an attempt at one in the project folder.
+* I have not tested edge cases exhaustively

 ## My approach to solving the problem